 Dates: Year-round.
 Different activities available depending on their schedule.
 Minimum commitment one week.

-wildlife rescue and rehab in guatemala
+Wildlife rescue and rehab in Guatemala (VO10)

 Mission: To strive for the conservation, preservation, protection and research of wildlife.
 To rescue, rehabilitate and reintroduce into their natural habitat wild animals seized from illegal traffickers.
 To promote and assist in the creation and management of protected habitat areas for wild animals.